GabeScott/standard-works-vault/General Conference/1999 October - The Spirit of Revelation.md

 I graduated from flight training and received my silver wings two days before my 20th birthday.
 Later I was stationed at Langley Field, Virginia, as copilot on a selected B-24 bomber crew trained to use a new secret weapon—radar.

 My brother, Colonel Leon C. Packer, was stationed at the Pentagon in Washington, D.C.
-A much decorated B-24 pilot, he became a brigadier general in the Air Force.
+A much-decorated B-24 pilot, he became a brigadier general in the Air Force.

 While I was at Langley Field, the war in Europe ended, and so we were ordered to the Pacific.
 I spent a few days with Leon in Washington before shipping out for combat.

 He told me of things he had learned under fire.
 He flew from North Africa on raids over southern Europe; very few of those planes returned.

 On April 16, 1943, he was captain of a B-24 bomber returning to England after a raid in Europe.
-His plane, the Yard Bird, was heavily damaged by flak and dropped out of formation.
+His plane, the *Yard Bird,* was heavily damaged by flak and dropped out of formation.

 Then they were alone and came under heavy attack from fighters.

 His one-page account of that experience says: “Number three engine was smoking and the prop ran away.
 Number four fuel line was shot out.
 Right aileron cables and stabilizer cables were shot out.
 Rudders partially locked.
 Radio shot out.
 Extremely large holes in the right wing.
 Flaps shot out.
 Entire rear part of the fuselage filled with holes.
 Hydraulic system shot out.
 Tail turret out.”

-A history of the Eighth Air Force, published just two years ago, gives a detailed account of that flight written by one of the crew.1
+A history of the Eighth Air Force, published just two years ago, gives a detailed account of that flight written by one of the crew.[^1]

 With one engine on fire, the other three lost power.
 They were going down.
 The alarm bell ordered that they bail out.
 The bombardier, the only one able to get out, parachuted into the English Channel.